Path To Agility® Pt. 1

 If the team starts changing and leadership remains the same, there will be friction and the movement will regress.
 It’s important that leadership also receives training, particularly on their role during the transformation, how they can support the team, and what their role will be in an Agile organization.
 They play a big role in fostering a continuous improvement culture.
 As the team is empowered to own processes, they need slack to learn.
 Managers should change their questions from “Did you get your work done?” to “What are you learning?” and “How can I help?”

-- Scrum Events: Sprint Planning, Daily Standup, Sprint Review, Team Retrospectives, Backlog Grooming
+- Scrum Events: Sprint Planning, Daily Standup, Sprint Review, Team Retrospectives, Backlog Refinement

 - Impediment Board